Skip to content

 Board meetings are meetings held by the board of directors of a company, and their frequency depends on the company structure.
 Publicly listed companies must hold an annual general meeting within the last six months of the calendar year.

-Private companies, on the other hand, do not legally need to hold board meetings.
-However, it is typically good practice to hold one at least once every six months.
-In these meetings, directors will discuss financial results and outline an agenda for moving forward.
+It is typically good practice to hold a board meeting at least once every six months.
+In these meetings, directors will discuss financial results and outline an agenda for the business moving forward.

 What are Board Minutes?

 Board minutes are an official record of a board meeting.
-They will typically include points such as the meeting agenda, the action items, and other key information from the meeting.
-They will typically be true and accurate.
-Minutes should act as a clear and concise way of noting down resolutions that directors pass in the meeting.
+They will typically include points such as the meeting agenda, the action items, and other key information discussed in the meeting.
+Minutes should act as a clear, accurate and concise way of noting down resolutions that directors pass in the meeting.
 Usually, the company secretary takes meeting minutes, though there can also be other minute takers.
+The person taking minutes does not need to be a director or even an employee of the company, but they must maintain confidentiality regarding the company’s affairs.

 Having effective and accurate minutes can help future board members get an idea of what the board decided in previous meetings.